3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 to call an external DLL is eliminated and will make the deployment and maintenance of the project simpler.

-### Intel® RealSense™ Overview
+### Intel® RealSense™ SDK Overview

-The Intel® RealSense™ SDK provides access to the camera as well as access to some 3D Scanning algorithms.
+The Intel® RealSense™ SDK provides access to the camera as well as access to some computer vision algorithms.
 Fundamentally the SDK is needed so that we can receive the data from the camera and then pass it along to the computer vision module.

 #### SenseManager

-The `SenseManager` is the access point for all other modules within the Intel® RealSense™ SDK.
-An instance of the `SenseManager` class is obtained by the static method `SenseManager.CreateInstance()`.
-Once the `SenseManager` is created, all access to the Intel® RealSense™ camera I/O is accessible via a `SampleReader` object created from the `SenseManager`.
-This I/0 includes both the depth stream and color stream provided by the camera.
+The `SenseManager` class is the access point for all other modules within the Intel® RealSense™ SDK.
+An instance of the `SenseManager` class cannot be created with a constructor but instead is created with a factory pattern using a static method of the `SenseManager` class.
+The primary purpose of the `SenseManager` class is to create `SampleReader` objects, initiate the data pipeline for processing, and to control execution of the pipeline.
+The exact methods required for these functions in the "Capturing Data" section below.

 #### SampleReader

-The `SampleReader` provides access to a stream of color or depth samples.
-A `SampleReader` is obtained by calling the function `SampleReader.Activate(sm)` where `sm` is the `SenseManager` obtained from the camera.
-The `SampleReader.Activate(sm)` method returns a `SampleReader` object which the caller should capture.
-The stream is then activated by the `reader.EnableStream(type, width, height, fps)` where reader is the `StreamReader` object, type is the data type of the stream, width is a measure of the captured image's width in pixels, height is a measure of the captured image's height in pixels, and fps is the the number of frames to capture per second.
-Once this is complete the stream is prepared to capture data.
+The `SampleReader` class provides access to a stream of color samples, depth samples, or both.
+The sample reader is obtained through a member function contained within a `SenseManager` object.
+The type of data that the `SampleReader` provides is determined by the parameters of a member function call on the `SampleReader` object in question.
+The `SampleReader` provides properties for accessing the sample that the pipeline generates.

 #### Capturing Data

+In order to begin capturing data 4 steps have to be executed

+1. Acquire the `SenseManager`
+2. Acquire a `SampleReader` using the static `SampleReader.Activate` method and passing the acquired `SenseManager` as an argument
+3. Call `EnableStream` on the acquired `SampleReader` and pass it the type of desired stream
+4. Call `Init` on the `SenseManager` with no arguments

+Once these steps have been completed it is possible to acquire data from the video pipeline.
+Acquire data can be achieved in 3 easy steps

+1. Call `AcquireFrame` on the acquired `SenseManager`
+2. Retrieve the `Sample` Property from the acquired `SampleReader`
+3. Call `ReleaseFrame` on the acquired `SenseManager` when frame processing is complete

+The above three steps may be repeated as many times as desired.
+Upon completion of data capture.
+The `Close` method or `Dispose` method must be called the acquired `SenseManager`.
+Use `Close` if the `SenseManager` instance will be used to stream data later.
+Otherwise use `Dispose` to free all resources associated with the instance.

+#### IDisposable interface

 ## Computer Vision Research